David-The-Programmer/dotfiles/git/README.md

 This git config uses [git-credential-manager](https://github.com/GitCredentialManager/git-credential-manager) to store git credentials.
 The option used for storage is the GPG/pass compatible files option, as described [here](https://github.com/GitCredentialManager/git-credential-manager/blob/main/docs/credstores.md).

 There is no install/uninstall shell script to generate the git config file as there are a lots of manual user input required, which would make the script unnecessary.
-The installation instructions will build the git config file.
+The installation instructions will build the git config file in your system.

 ## Installation